alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 Duration is written like in time signatures or tempo.
 For example, `c2.` means C note with the duration of a dotted half note.

 If you don't write any octave or duration, the note will get it from the previous note.
-So if you wrie `o3 c8 d e`, D and E will be in octave 3 and will last for an 8th note.
+So if you wrie `o3 c8 d e`, D and E will be in octave 3 and will last for an 8th note, just like C.

 ### Melody